 Stop romantisising serious mental health issues because there is nothing cute or funny about them at all.

 And what is cute or funny about promoting controlling & unhealthy relationship behaviour?

 And why is it okay for girls to do this, but not boys?

 It may be ‘just a meme’ but look at the message it’s giving out.
 It’s normalising abuse.
-As if it isn’t already hard enough to recognise the signs of a toxic relationship, ‘jokes’ like this certainly aren’t helping.
+As if it isn’t already hard enough to recognise the signs, ‘jokes’ like this certainly aren’t helping.

 Obviously no one wants to be cheated on or taken advantage of, just like I don’t think anyone would appreciate being interrogated or their privacy invaded as a resolution!